*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 In March, Barcelona comes back to life with a number of exciting festivals and events.

 Festa de Sant Medir.
-March 3, 2023.
+March 3, 2024.
 Set in the Gràcia neighborhood, colles (festival groups) parade during this “sweets festival”.
 Neighbors make a pilgrimage to St. Medir’s shrine, the Ermita de Sant Medir in Sant Cugat.
-Participants in the parade glide by in horse-drawn carriage and floats – as young and old onlookers try to catch sweets and candy.
+Participants in the parade glide by in horse-drawn carriages and floats as young and old onlookers try to catch sweets and candy.
 It’s a great photo op!
-There’s also castellers (human castles), musical processions, and more.
+There are also castellers (human castles), musical processions, and more.
 Come for a culturally Catalan experience!

-Brunch in the City Barcelona: March 12, 2023.
-This popular music festival of acid, techno, and house music, holding eight events throughout the year.
-Spend the whole day at Poble Espanyol, dancing to some tunes, having local food specialties, and also, and enjoying “miniature Spain”, the Poble Espanyol.
-It’s a whole day out with music plus local food trucks.
+Brunch in the City Barcelona: March 3, 2024.
+This popular music festival of acid, techno, and house music, holds eight events throughout the year.
+Spend the whole day at Poble Espanyol, dancing to some tunes, having local food specialties, and also enjoying “miniature Spain,” the Poble Espanyol.
+It’s a whole day out with music and local food trucks.
 (You can even bring your own food.)
 It’s also an event for the whole family, including jumpy castles, kids workshops, and table football.
 This March, it’s at Poble Espanyol.
 (NOTE: This event is SOLD OUT.)

 Saint Patrick’s Day on March 17 is not a “thing”.
 You can probably find some fun shenanigans at an Irish pub, but don’t expect a Catalan to wear green.

 Festes de Sant Josep Oriol.
-March 18-26, 2023.
+March 16-24, 2024.
 Join in more cultural festivities in the area around the central Santa Maria del Pi Church.
-The three-day festival honors St. Joseph Oriol, a devout priest who lived in the area and was known for curing the sick.
-Come celebrates with gegants (giant puppets that parade around), castellers (human towers!), and a chocolatada (where locals socialize and consume gallons of hot chocolate).
+The festival honors St. Joseph Oriol, a devout priest who lived in the area and was known for curing the sick.
+Come celebrate with gegants (giant puppets that parade around), castellers (human towers!), and a chocolatada (where locals socialize and consume gallons of hot chocolate).
 It’s another fantastic photo opportunity to see how Catalans celebrate!

 Food and Drink